-The network's annual energy consumption is 5,365,500 kWh, with 14.77% sourced from renewable energy.
-Scope 1 emissions are zero, while Scope 2 emissions total 1,873.143 tCO2e per year.
-The energy and GHG intensity per transaction are effectively 0.00000 kWh and 0.00000 kgCO2e, respectively.
+In accordance with MiCA's sustainability disclosure requirements, the Solana Foundation has published data related to the blockchain's environmental metrics.
+As of the latest available figures, Solana's estimated annual energy consumption is approximately 5,365,500 kWh, of which 14.77% is sourced from renewable energy.
+Scope 1 emissions are reported as zero, while Scope 2 emissions-related to electricity usage-total approximately 1,873.143 tCO2e per year.
+Per-transaction energy consumption and greenhouse gas intensity are estimated at 0.00000 kWh and 0.00000 kgCO2e, respectively.